 embracing empathy, flexibility, and life-long learning.

-and flow-based instructions using pseudo code and then develop
+logical and flow-based instructions using pseudo code and

-Python.
-The learning continues with design skills and
+interactive games in Python.
+The learning continues with

-creating a mobile app and a web site, and enhanced learning
+design skills and creating a mobile app and a web site, and

-into Internet, data, and design concepts.
-Kids develop their
+dive deeper into Internet, data, and design concepts.
+Kids

-visualizations and games in Python.
-We then go deeper in the
+games in Python.
+We then go deeper in the concepts of

-concepts of programming and problem solving using Python.
+programming and problem solving using Python.
+The curriculum

-The curriculum also includes learning sensors and camera
+also includes learning sensors and camera using Raspberry

-using Raspberry Pi, which the kids control through the
+Pi, which the kids control through the internet using their